ctaylor001/Ang/README.md

 # Angular-Getting Started

-Materials for the ["Angular: Getting Started"](http://bit.ly/Angular-GettingStarted) course on Pluralsight.
+I'm taking a deep dive with Github and Angular from Pluralsite demos and code Materials for the ["Angular: Getting Started"](http://bit.ly/Angular-GettingStarted) course on Pluralsight.

 `APM-Start`: The starter files set up for use in VSCode, WebStorm, or other editors. **Use this to code along with the course**.
 (Updated for <i>Angular version 8 or higher</i>)